jamesbirrellgray/q-test/README.md

 I've chosen the above structure to represent a "real world" scenario and separation of concerns e.g. Front End & Back End temas.

-I've also chosen to include SSR (Server Side Rendering) as the task is a CMS and therefore I would expect would need good SEO capabilities.
+I've also chosen to include SSR (Server Side Rendering) as the task is a CMS and therefore I would expect would need good SEO capabilities as well as other bennefits of better screen reader (accessability) capabilities and not ignoring users with JS turned off :-).